bygf/charts-gitlab/doc/development/colima/index.md

 This will run a small proxy in the foreground.
 You need to keep it running as long as you need to access the GitLab application with a web browser.

-Now, you can browse http://gitlab.gdk.test:7080.
+Now, you can browse `http://gitlab.gdk.test:7080`.
 You should land on the login page.

 Use `root` and the password from the previous step to log in.
 You should be able to proceed and see the list of packages.

 ## Tips

-At any point, you can "reset" the kubernetes cluster. `colima` will basically stop it, remove it and a create a new one from scratch.
+At any point, you can "reset" the Kubernetes cluster. `colima` will basically stop it, remove it and a create a new one from scratch.

 ```shell
 colima kubernetes reset
 ```

-To browse the logs of any pod/container in the cluster, consider using https://github.com/boz/kail.
+To browse the logs of any pod/container in the cluster, consider using [kail](https://github.com/boz/kail).

 ```shell
 # all logs